 The Patty Duke Show of the 1960s and The Cosby Show of the 1980s were both set in Brooklyn Heights, although both were taped in Los Angeles, and the townhouse used as the exterior for the Huxtables' home is actually in Manhattan's Greenwich Village.
 New Utrecht High School was used as the exterior set for both James Buchanan H.S. in the 1970s sitcom Welcome Back Kotter (series star Gabe Kaplan was both a graduate of, and a teacher at, that school before hitting it big as a comic) and Millard Fillmore H.S. in the 1980s sitcom Head of the Class, both on ABC.
 1601 80th Street.
 D train to 79th Street.

 Currently, Williamsburg is the setting for 2 Broke Girls, Greenpoint for Girls, and the police comedy Brooklyn Nine-Nine in, as the title suggests, the 99th Precinct.
 New York cop shows usually use precincts that don't exist in real life: Barney Miller in the 1970s used the 12th, as does Castle now; Life On Mars used the 125th (the highest-numbered in real life is the 123rd), and the film Frequency (which, like Brooklyn Nine-Nine, featured Andre Braugher as a detectives' squad leader) used the 74th.

 Getting out of the Nassau Coliseum was a good thing for the Islanders.
 And, physically/geologically, if not culturally, Brooklyn is still on Long Island.
 So the identity still works.

-How well their fans take to playing in Brooklyn remains to be seen.
-But it will be a new experience for fans of all 30 teams.
+How long they stay in Brooklyn remains to be seen.
+But it could be a fun experience.